jason-white/personal-site/content/about.md

 My name is Jason.
 Professionally I'm a web designer and developer, but outside of work I really enjoy photographing things.
 I live in Charlotte, North Carolina with my husband.
 Dog is pending.

-This year (2020) I've decided I wanted to be a little more hands-on.
+In 2020 I decided I wanted to be a little more hands-on.
 I enjoyed the days when everyone had a website and shared little snippets of their personal life or hobbies.
 Before services and web applications became the norm.

 So that's what this website is, really.
 Getting back to doing a lot of the things I used to enjoy and documenting them.
 Sure, there are many other ways of documenting every day life.
 Some are quite simple, or _convenient_.
 But there's something very satisfying about going through the whole process.
 Besides, this is personal.
 There's no rush.